Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Then there ones that follows(majority) the crowd doing what seems to be what's cool.
 This type is easily embarrassed and just wants others to fit in

 		}
+		if(they win) Xenos: even though we lost today I wont give up on helping the Cyvolters mission of creating a world with equal opportunity for all.
+We have technolgy but sometime socity needs that final push

 		Xenos: From this moment forward I will the lead the Cyvolters.
 Change can happen, has happened and, will happen.

 - Minia is traded to BluNet by Leona which is all over the news.